-- 1. The use will not significantly compromise the long-term productive agricultural capability of the subject contracted parcel or parcels or on other contracted lands in agricultural preserves as there is no adjacent contracted land and the project will have access to connections and rights of way without affecting other properties. - 2.
+- 1. The use will not significantly compromise the long-term productive agricultural capability of the subject contracted parcel or parcels or on other contracted lands in agricultural preserves.
+Outside of infrastructure such as equipment pads and water detention basins, the project would be able to operate without compromising the parcel's long-term agricultural productivity.
+The acreage available for grazing would exceed the 40 acres required to support viable agricultural land preserves on non-prime land. - 2.
 The use will not significantly displace or impair current or reasonably foreseeable agricultural operations on the subject contracted parcel or parcels or on other contracted lands in agricultural preserves as grazing uses will continue during project operation. - 3.
-The use will not result in the significant removal of adjacent contracted land from agricultural or open-space use as a large portion of the property will remain agriculturally productive during facility operation.
+The use will not result in the significant removal of adjacent contracted land from agricultural or open-space use, because agricultural activities will continue on significant land area around the solar arrays.
+In addition, there is no adjacent land under contract, and the project would not adversely affect other contracted land or result in its removal from agricultural or open-space use